robashton/purerl-cookbook/messaging/process.rst

     pure { child }

 Next up we'll probably want to get a message back from our long running process, to do that we'll want to pass the *childProcess* a reference to ourself so it can do that.
-Rather than trying to separate our datatypes with emitters, it's easiest to just give it a *Process Msg*, wheree Msg is our Gen server's msg type.
+Rather than trying to separate our datatypes with emitters, it's easiest to just give it a *Process Msg*, where Msg is our Gen server's msg type.
 Typically in this sort of setup the code is tightly coupled anyway because we're just trying to orchestrate a long running process within the same module and setting up layers of indirection isn't helpful when trying to re-read the code later.

 .. code-block:: haskell